aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 ### **Reading Currency Properties**
 The following piece of code reads a project's currency properties.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ReadCurrencyProperties-ReadCurrencyProperties.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ReadCurrencyProperties.cs" >}}

 ### **Writing Currency Properties**
 To see the currency properties in Microsoft Project: